ibm-cloud-docs/ibm-spectrum-lsf/hpc-cluster-tutorial.md

     ![Two worker nodes](images/autoscaling.png){: caption="Five worker nodes added"}

-5. The difference of nodes that were created by the auto scaling function are destroyed automatically after 10 minutes of not being used.
+5. The difference of nodes created by the auto scaling function are destroyed automatically after 10 minutes of not being used.

-## (Optional) Set up hybrid connectivity
+## Set up hybrid connectivity (Optional)
 {: #optional-hybrid-connectivity}
 {: step}